omer-sabir03/SpringBoot-MailApp/README.md

 # Purchase Order Service

-This is a Spring Boot service that allows the purchase of items and sends a purchase confirmation email using JavaMailSender.
+This is a Spring Boot service that allows the purchase of items and sends a purchase confirmation email using spring-boot-starter-mail dependency.

 ## Features